drocheam/optrace/docs/source/details/tracing.rst

 the result is :math:`\varepsilon_\text{o} \approx 3.22 \times 10^{-5}`.
 Since optrace units are measured in millimeters, this corresponds to :math:`32.2\,` nm.

-In order to ensure that numerical differences in :math:`f` are not only representable, but also that :math:`x + \varepsilon` is distinct from :math:`x`, it is essential to satisfy the condition :math:`x + \varepsilon > x (1 + \varepsilon_\text{f})` for every coordinate :math:`x` on the surface.
+To ensure that numerical differences in :math:`f` are not only representable, but also that :math:`x + \varepsilon` is distinct from :math:`x`, it is essential to satisfy the condition :math:`x + \varepsilon > x (1 + \varepsilon_\text{f})` for every coordinate :math:`x` on the surface.